University of California, Berkeley

 Faculty Mentor: Professor Jan Mauldon, Public Policy

-Manuel (Felipe) DaCosta is a BA candidate at Wesleyan University, completing a degree in Sociology and Latin American Studies.
-Through the Mellon Mays Undergraduate Fellowship Program, he has been formulating and pursuing a research project that investigates cultural formations of memory in response to violence with particular respect to Colombia’s battle with narcoterrorism in the 1980′s and 90′s.
-He hopes to articulate this research as a senior thesis that examines how this historical period has been projected through various forms of media.
-His scholastic areas of interest include Race and Ethnicity studies, Drug trafficking and War in Latin America, Violence and Neoliberalism and its consequences.
+Manuel (Felipe) DaCosta is a student at Wesleyan University, where he is completing a degree in Sociology and Latin American Studies.
+Through the Mellon Mays Undergraduate Fellowship Program, he investigates cultural formations of memory in response to violence, with particular attention to Colombia’s battle against narcoterrorism in the 1980s and 90s.
+Felipe will turn this research into a senior thesis that examines this subject through various media forms.

 Research Project: “Memory, Culture and Citizenship: Reimagining El Narcotrafico in Colombia”